Dean Murdock: Mayoralty

 Murdock announced his intentions to run for mayor of Saanich in October 2021, a full year before the 2022 mayoral election.
 At his campaign launch, he announced "It's time for new leadership at city hall".
 He was endorsed by former councillors Carol Pickup and David Cubberley.

 Murdock was elected mayor of Saanich in the 2022 election, defeating incumbent mayor Fred Haynes by just 152 votes.
 Murdock ran on a platform of tackling housing affordability, creating accessible and walkable neighbourhoods and protecting against climate change.
 During the campaign, Murdock criticized Haynes for "the slow pace of progress.. on the affordability crisis".

 As mayor, one of the main issues Murdock has had to deal with is balancing the province's mandate of building more housing and residents' opposition and concerns about new projects in the municipality.
 Murdock supports the provincial government's housing targets.
 Another issue in Saanich that Murdock has had to deal with as mayor include calls from the police department for an increase in their budget due to "lack of bodies responding to calls" causing a reduction is safety for officers.

+In February 2026, Murdock announced that he would not seek re-election as mayor in the 2026 municipal election, citing the demands of public service.